Governance at Corbridge Middle School

 How can you become involved?

 We advertise any full governor vacancy whenever they arise.
 We also occasionally need people who are prepared to work with us on specific projects; for these roles we are able to recruit “associate members” onto our Governing Body.
 If you feel you have skills that we could use on our governing body we would love to hear from you.
-Please contact either Mrs Kennedy (Headteacher) or myself (Mrs Holmes) via the school office.
+Please contact either Mrs Brown (Headteacher) or myself (Mr Bearpark) via the school office.